WOL-Ecosystem/piclient/README.md

  After you have successfully build your server, follow the above mentioned instructions.

+## Example Use

+TODO

 ## Contributing

 If you want to contribute to the project, you are more than welcome.
 Simply, fork the repository, commit your code and create a pull request.
-Dont forget to add your name to the [contributors](https://github.com/geocfu/WOL/contributors) list.

 ## Versions
-  - version 0.0.1 - initial version
+  - version 0.1.0 - initial version

 ## Authors